pensjonatus/flash-fiction/blog/late-night-pictures.md

 ---
-title: 'Late Night Pictures'
+title: Late Night Pictures
 date: '2012-08-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 When I was 17, I drove Dora to the movies and we saw two sci fi flicks back to